tkshfj/MMG/logs/project_log.md

 - Review image segmentation, detection and classification techniques
   - Chapters 1-9 of *Deep Learning with Python, 2nd Edition* by François Chollet.

+## 2025-05-23
+- Removed quarto/pandoc templates from the repository.

+## 2025-05-22
+- Submitted the literature review.

+## 2025-05-21
+- Revised the literature review draft.

+## 2025-05-19
+- Revised the literature review draft.

+## 2025-05-17
+- Moved section drafts to the Obsidian vault on DropBox.

+## 2025-05-13
+- Revised the literature review draft.

 ## 2025-05-12
 - Installed Obsidian on macOS and created a vault.
-- Moved section drafts to the Obsidian vault on iCloud Drive.
+- Moved section drafts to the Obsidian MyVault on iCloud Drive.

 ## 2025-05-11
 - Installed Zotero on Ubuntu

 ```bash